 In their natural environment, Jack Dempseys feed upon worms, crustaceans, small fish, and various insects.

-Jack Dempsey Behaviors
+Are Jack Dempsey Cichlids Aggressive?

 The Jack Dempsey was, as we have already discussed, named after William ‘Jack Dempsey’ Harrison who was a 1920s American heavyweight boxing champion.
 This was due to the species growing reputation as a bruiser of the aquarium, and its high levels of aggression.
 No fish, it was said, was safe in with this predator, which would have a pop at anything and everything!